 The team was eager to improve performance by testing different model architectures in successive iterations, and to try creating additional models for experimental applications.
 Unfortunately, the costs associated with their AWS configuration prevented them from increasing output or experimenting.

-By switching to Salad Container Engine (SCE), they quickly realized an 80% reduction in overall training cost during a run of the same duration.
+By switching to Salad Container Engine (SCE), they quickly realized an 80% reduction in overall training cost during runs of the same duration.
 These savings afforded new opportunities to experiment.
-In subsequent trials, the customer successfully conducted four times as many runs, increased net model performance, and validated new specialized models for their product portfolio.
+In subsequent trials, their team conducted four times as many runs, increased net model performance, and validated new specialized modeling products.